oat-sa/taohub-developer-guide/Developer Guide 3.3/Getting Started/contributing-to-tao.md

 # Contributing to TAO

-> When contributing to the TAO project, please first discuss the change you wish to make via issue.
+> Information regarding the process for contributing to TAO.

 Contributions to the TAO codebase are made using the fork & pull model.
-This contribution model has contributors maintaining their own copy of the forked codebase (which can easily be synced with the main copy).
-The forked repository is then used to submit a  “pull request” to merge the set of changes.
+This contribution model has contributors maintaining their own copy of the forked codebase.
+The forked repository can easily be synced with the main copyi by submitting a “pull request” to merge the set of changes.
 For more information on pull requests, please refer to [GitHub Help](https://help.github.com/articles/about-pull-requests/).

-The TAO development team will review all issues and contributions submitted by the community of developers in the first in, first out order.
-During the review, we might require clarifications from the contributor.
-If there is no response from the contributor within two weeks, the pull request will be closed.
+The TAO development team will review all issues and contributions submitted by the community of developers utilizing a first in, first out order.
+During the review, we might require clarifications from the contributor and if there is no response from the contributor within two weeks, the pull request will be closed.

 ## Contribution process

-If you are unfamiliar with Git, please see our [Git Basics](git-basics.md) page for information on installing Git, getting a GitHub account, and also some basics Git commands.
+If you are unfamiliar with Git, please see our [Git Basics](git-basics.md) page for information on installing Git, getting a GitHub account, and some basics commands.

-Once you are configured and are ready to contribute, you're ready to start contributing using the following process:
+Once you are configured, you will utilize the following process to contribute:

-1. Check the open an closed issues for similar proposals of intended contribution before starting work on a new contribution.
+1. Check the open and closed issues for similar proposals of intended contribution before starting work on a new contribution.
-2. Create and test your work.
-3. Fork the repository of the TAO extension you wish to contribute.
+2. Fork the repository of the TAO extension you wish to contribute.
-4. Create a branch that follows the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
+3. Create a branch that follows the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
+4. Create and test your work.
-5. Once development has been done, create a pull request that targets the development branch of the extension you are contributing.
+5. Once development has been done, create a pull request that targets the development branch of the extension you are contributing to.
-6. If your code depends on changes in another extension, create a draft pull request, until all required pull requests are created.
+6. If your code depends on changes in another extension, create a draft pull request until all required pull requests are created.
 7. Once your contribution is received the TAO development team will review the contribution and collaborate with you as needed.

 ### Templates

+The following templates are designed to help ensure all relavant information in included in Issues that created as well a checklist to include in your Pull Request.

-Contribution Template
+Issue Template

 ```
 ### Subject of the issue